rm-NoobInCoding/BatmanAK-SubtitleTool/README.md

 # Batman Arkham knight Subtitle Tool
 **by NoobInCoding**

-This is a batman arkham knight subtitle localization tool that I made earlier for the another team.
+This is the batman arkham knight subtitle localization tool which can help you to translate subtitles.

 USAGE:
  - Export : BatmanAK-SubtitleTool.exe -e \<FolderName Or FileName\> [Language]